 Sean set about protecting his castles from further ruin and damage caused by the harsh environment and weather, often undertaking dangerous tasks such as cutting ivy which was as thick as a human wrist from the top of a precariously perched ladder, three stories up the side of the old castle walls.
 Health and safety were definitely not a priority for a man with little fear of life or danger.

-The second castle (currently under restoration) is shore-based and far more accessible.
+The second castle is shore-based and far more accessible.
 This is the castle that featured on the UK Channel 4 program, “Grand Designs,” which is now available on Netflix US.
-This particular show, featuring Cloontykilla Castle, had the highest-grossing viewership in the history of the program and the production team is planning to come back for a return round with Sean in the summer of 2020.
-This episode will also be available on Netflix US when filming has been completed.
+This particular show, featuring Cloontykilla Castle, had the highest-grossing viewership in the history of the program.

 Sean’s dream almost came crashing down around him when in 2008 when Ulster Bank (which is effectively a Scottish bank) effectively pulled the plug on him and left him seriously struggling to finish the projects and ultimately his dream.
 His “loan” was subsequently sold on to a “vulture fund” and thus the battle to save the dream continued – until he met another Irish advocate, Brian Reilly, who managed to persuade an American investor friend, Kenneth D. Peterson, who already has business interests in Ireland, to come on-board and keep the project alive.